schmitzph/contDdOC/README.md

-This repositiry contains the numerical example presented in
+This repository contains the numerical example presented in

 **A continuous-time fundamental lemma and its application in data-driven optimal control**